Quang00/qnscheduling/README.md

 </div>

-This repository simulates real-time scheduling and execute probabilistic jobs (entanglement generation) of a given quantum network.
+This repository simulates scheduling on-demand heralded bipartite entanglement (EPR pairs) across a multi-hop quantum network, by using Packet Generation Attempts (PGAs) from the paper [[1]](#1).

 ## Installation